DanielKAnthony/Drone-OperatorDashboard/README.md

 The `index` function acts as a listener to the `droneBusData` topic.
 In order for it to listen, the app needs to be open in a browser, not just running in a CMD which is a drawback that should be watched for now.

-The `sendMessage` function with a send message annotation gets run every time the equivalent `socketIO.on()` method gets called in React.
+The `sendMessage` function with a SocketIO annotation runs every time the equivalent `socketIO.on()` method gets called in React.

 ## React App
 All relevant state variables for now are stored in `DashParent.js` and passed as props to the map and table components accordingly.
+Putting all this processing power in the parent component takes a toll on the front-end performance, and these socket tasks can be delegated to subcomponents later on to make it run smoothly.

 Since the `useEffect` hook merges the previous functionality of `componentDidMount` and `componentDidUpdate`, a counter state variable was made just to always make sure SocketIO call is made, even if drone data values don't change between two calls.